History of Konark Sun Temple

 In the 19th century, the British colonial government took over the responsibility of maintaining the temple.
 Still, their efforts focused on preserving the sculptures and carvings rather than restoring the temple to its former glory.

-In recent years, the Indian government has taken steps to restore the temple to its former glory.
+In recent years, the Indian government has restored the temple to its former glory.
 Many efforts are made to preserve and restore the temple’s sculptures and carvings, which have been declared a UNESCO World Heritage Site.

 Conclusion